from If, When (Gaspereau Press, 2021)

 With each stroke, notice tight shoulders and hips—all the emotions stockpiled for a later date.
 Let the blade dip into the ripples.
 Let go one grain, one stroke at a time.

-Aubade, a poem from third poetry manuscript, has been published by The Fourth River
+“Aubade,” a poem from my third poetry collection If, When (Gaspereau Press, 2021) has been published by The Fourth River

 from Hastings-Sunrise (Nightwood Editions, 2015)